Agreeable-f/Linux_Guide/README.md

 ## Option 2.
 Balena Etcher

 Balena Etcher etches or burns the image on to that USB.
 Similar to burning a CD back in the day.
 This means that you will only be able to boot to that single ISO or image that's burned to that USB drive.
 Though much more limited this method is alot simpler and will serve it's purpose for this guide.

+#### NOTE: You can use your USB drive for other things after this.
+You'll just have to format your drive.

 <div id='dlbalena'/>